compmech/structmanager/examples/examples.rst

 Examples
 ########

-This section includes some examples illustrating how :mod:`.structMan` can be used in real problems.
+This section includes some examples illustrating how :mod:`.structmanager` can be used in real problems.

 .. toctree::
     :maxdepth: 1